-The newest fitness tracker smartwatch from Fitbit is called the Charge 3, and it is the third-iteration in their line-up.
-Despite it being designed as an activity tracker, it makes a excellent smartwatch as it offers similar features in a more compact design.
+The newest fitness tracker from Fitbit is called the Charge 3, and it is the third iteration in their line-up.
+Despite it being designed as an activity tracker, it makes an excellent smartwatch as it offers similar features in a more compact design.
 The build quality is excellent made of aerospace-grade aluminum and Corning Gorilla Glass 3.

 The bands can be swapped out for more breathable, fashionable or leather bands.
 However, you'll need to buy bands that are made explicitly for the Charge 3 (sold separately).
 The on-screen clock faces are adjustable and can be styled to your desired look or feel.

 Since it offers an activity tracker design instead of a traditional smartwatch, you'll get a smaller, narrower display.
 The screen is still a backlit touchscreen that will automatically adjust the brightness for ideal viewing.

 It is built for fitness activities allowing it to recognize basic exercises automatically.
 You can track cardio fitness levels, steps/distance and track pace/distance calculations for runners.
 This device is fully waterproof for swimming or water-related hobbies.
 The heart rate tracking runs 24/7 and will calculate/log your resting heart rate throughout the day.

 The Charge 3 has the best battery life of all our recommendations with a staggering 7 days of juice.
 This makes it ideal for accurately tracking your sleep habits without needing to charge the device every night.
 There are some good Fitbit apps available for download to make the device more smart capable, but not as large of a selection.